-Thanksgiving is just weeks away and plans for creating delicious and memorable family feasts are in full swing.
-Apples, pumpkins, winter squash, quince, chestnuts, sweet potatoes, Brussels sprouts, turkeys and just about anything else you’d need for this harvest celebration are available locally.
-While buying pasture-raised turkeys from local farms as well as Heritage breed turkeys has gotten easier, some advance planning is still required.
-Since these turkeys are highly coveted and in short supply, my best advice is to consult this guide and place your order immediately.
+While it’s true that buying pasture-raised turkeys from local farms as well as Heritage breed turkeys has gotten easier, some advance planning is still required.
+Since these turkeys are highly coveted and in short supply, my best advice is to consult this guide and place your order as soon as possible.

 Turkey Cooking Advice

 Turkeys are tricky to cook because the breast meat is always cooked through before the thighs are.
 Every chef I have spoken to advises removing the thighs and roasting them longer than the rest of the turkey to avoid overcooking the breast.
 There’s no undoing overdone!
 So whether you cut off the legs before or after roasting, cook low and slow at 325 degrees, and take the turkey out of the oven when it reaches 150 degrees.
 Let it rest tented in foil and the temperature should gradually rise by 10 degrees or more.
 If any juices are not running clear as you begin to carve the bird, return the pieces to the oven until they do.
 Note: A stuff bird always takes longer to cook.
 Always take the temperature of the stuffing to make sure it’s reached 165 degrees when removing the turkey from the oven.
 If it has not, remove the stuffing from the cavity and spoon it into a casserole, then bake it until it reaches 165.
 I prefer cooking the stuffing as a side dish that even my vegetarian relatives can enjoy and filling the cavity with aromatics instead.